 Squirrels may be cute when they’re chasing each other up and down trees, but they aren’t so adorable when they end up in your attic or walls.
 If a squirrel infestation gets out of control, it’s important to take immediate action.
 Otherwise, these creatures can cause all sorts of damage to your home and create an unsafe environment for your family.
 Plus, the sounds of scurrying squirrels in the walls can keep you up all night.
 You might also have a squirrel nest in the attic.

 Got a hunch some squirrels have moved in?
 You’ll want to pay close attention to this brief guide.

 What are some common signs of a squirrel infestation?

-If you’re worried about squirrels making your home into their home, you’ll want to keep a sharp eye, ear, and nose out for some common signs.
+If you’re worried about squirrels making your home into their home, you’ll want to keep a sharp eye, ear, and nose out for some common signs of squirrels in the attic or in the walls of your home.
 They include:

 - Strange noises

 - Chewed or damaged entry points

 - Damage to insulation, duct work, soffits and fascia, roofing, or other areas

 What are the dangers of having a squirrel infestation?